 Thanks to mobile devices and a huge leap in software and app development, there truly is an app for almost everything.
 Currently, there are some apps available for food service businesses.
-While they all offer some interesting and time-saving options, they are not all created equally.
+While they all offer some interesting and time-saving options, they are not all created equal.
 Some are more focused on the business end and the money, while some focus solely on food safety or food quality control.
-Both types are great, but having one that has a broader focus that encompasses the entire restaurant business is a much better option.
-When you can combine food safety (such as temperature readings, food handling procedure checklists, and logs) with the business side (such as employee records, performance reports, and training materials), you've got a powerful tool to truly help your restaurant stay in compliance with food safety regulations.
+Both types are great, but having one that has a broader focus and encompasses the entire restaurant business is a much better option.
+When you can combine food safety (including temperature readings, food handling procedure checklists, and logs) with the business side (such as employee records, performance reports, and training materials), you've got a powerful tool to truly help your restaurant stay in compliance with food safety regulations.

 But what can food safety software really do?
 As it turns out, a lot!
 Integrated temperature monitoring and logs allow you to proactively address food safety issues, employee performance, and keep tabs on business operations.
-And when it's all done in real-time, it means no lags and no time for problems to stack up and multiply.
+Plus, when it's all done in real-time, it means no lags and no time for problems to stack up and multiply.
 Try to do all that with paper files and old school logbooks, and you'll soon be groaning in frustration.

 It all sounds too good to be true, we know, but modern technology has truly helped the food service business stay in compliance with all the new regulations.
 With the right food safety software, making changes to your business practices and food quality control procedures is so much easier than it used to be.
 Update your files on your mobile phone or laptop, and in real-time, all connected devices are also updated.
 There's no more scheduling staff meetings or talking to each employee individually.
 Everyone gets the updated information at the same time, and changes can be made on the fly.
 But how does that help food quality control?

-That's just one example of how the right app can help improve food quality control in your restaurant.
+The above situation is just one example of how the right app can help improve food quality control in your restaurant.
 There's so much more that food safety software can do, too.

 Mistakes can be costly, and mistakes left for too long can quickly cost a lot more.
 When you're able to see real-time updates and checklists, and you have the power to automatically compile reports, you can immediately make changes and handle issues as they arise.
 Food quality control software also saves you money by reducing paper waste, recycling costs, and storage fees.
 Instead of spending money on logbooks and files that you'll have to store or eventually shred and send to landfills, all your reports can stay digital, and you can choose to print only the most important ones, anytime you like.

 As mentioned, when you move to a fully digital experience by using food safety software, you are helping the environment as well as your bottom line.
 Less paper means less impact on the environment and less money you have to shell out for more office supplies.
 Only print what you need, and the rest stays digital and easily accessible on any device.
 Put that saved money toward a new advertising campaign or a fun party for your staff to help boost morale and foster a sense of community.

+Welcome to the future—Now you have more time to enjoy it!
 We've covered a lot here, but there's still more.
 We've gone into more detail here if you'd like to take a closer look.
 Food safety software is the future of food quality control, and it will only get better.
 Now is a great time to get on board—you reap the benefits and can even help shape the future of food safety software by giving your feedback to developers.

 The bottom line though is that with all your time and money saved, you will finally have time to sit back and relax, especially when you know your software is always hard at work, keeping tabs on your business, even when you're not on-site yourself.
 When your staff has the tools they need to succeed, they are more confident and will work smarter.
 It all adds up to savings, confidence, and better control over the safety of your food and your brand.